microsoft/azure-pipelines-task-lib/node/docs/proxy.md

     // Options for VSTS-Node-Api,
     // this is not required if you want to send http request to the same VSTS/TFS
     // instance the agent currently connect to.
-    // VSTS-Node-Api will pick up proxy setting from VSTS-Task-Lib automatically let option: VsoBaseInterfaces.IRequestOptions = {
+    // VSTS-Node-Api will pick up proxy setting from azure-pipelines-task-lib automatically let option: VsoBaseInterfaces.IRequestOptions = {
         proxy: {
                 proxyUrl: proxy.proxyUrl,